RobelGebre/HET/README.md

 # HET: Heterogeneity of Multiple System Atrophy Using Machine Learning and MRI

 This repository contains the pipeline for running several machine learning models with MRI-derived features as inputs and diagnosis as output: multiple system atrophy (0) and Parkinson's disease (PD, 1).
 Cross-validation using ten random seeds is used to search for the optimal model with least overfitting and best performance.
-The final model is used to compute **Heterogeneity (HET) scores** to account for subtype specific hetergeniety in MSA.
+The final model is used to compute **Heterogeneity (HET) scores** to account for subtype specific heterogeneity in MSA.
 The HET framework captures spatial heterogeneity across structural and diffusion MRI inputs and is derived directly from model-based feature importances which avoids prior assumption of histopathologic regional importance.
-All the patterns identified by HET match prior reporting on brain regions important for MSA-C and MSA-P. For futher details refer to the citations given at the end of this page.
+All the patterns identified by HET match prior reporting on brain regions important for MSA-C and MSA-P. For further details refer to the citations given at the end of this page.

 The code provided in this repo performs: